-These Regulations revoke, and re-enact with amendments, the European Communities (Good Agricultural Practice for Protection of Waters) Regulations, 2006 and 2007.
-These Regulations come into effect on 31 March 2009.
+These Regulations revoke, and re-enact with amendments, the European Communities (Good Agricultural Practice for Protection of Waters) Regulations, 2009.
+These Regulations come into effect on 20 December 2010.

-These Regulations provide statutory support for good agricultural practice to protect waters against pollution from agricultural sources and include measures such as-
+These Regulations, which give effect to Ireland's 2nd Nitrates Action Programme, provide statutory support for good agricultural practice to protect waters against pollution from agricultural sources and include measures such as-